It’s turtle time!

 I have encountered turtles in a similar state before, so we quickly made a plan to fulfill our mission in helping this turtle.
 The crew moved the turtle to the shoulder of the road.
 We then called the Ontario Turtle Conservation Centre in Peterborough for advice on the next steps.
 They advised us that their partners at the Perth Veterinary Clinic admitted injured turtles.
 Within 10 minutes, the plan for the rest of the day had changed, and we were on our way to Perth!

 It was a little strange sitting in the waiting room of the vet clinic with a turtle in a bucket, surrounded by everyone else with their dogs and cats.
-We are still waiting to hear if the turtle we rescued survived, but we know that we gave it the best possible chance.
-If the turtle makes a recovery, it will be released at the same site where we found it.
+By taking it to a vet, we know that we gave it the best possible chance.

 What to do if you encounter a turtle on the road